davenonymous/RiddleChests/README.md

 The chance that a vanilla loot chest will be replaced by a Riddle Chest can be configured in the options.
 No additional chests will be generated.

-The system behind this currently requires a Mixin/CoreMod to detect generated lootChests.
-If modded structures do not use the `StructurePiece.generateChest()` methods we have currently no efficient way of detecting their chests and can not replace them.

 If you want certain loot chests to never be touched you can prevent that by configuring the `loottableBlacklist` option and include the resource name of the loottable you want to keep intact, e.g. `minecraft:chests/spawn_bonus_chest`.